Training Spiking Neural Networks Using Lessons From Deep Learning: Training Spiking Neural Networks

 An interesting result arises when comparing backpropagation pathways that traverse varying durations of time.
 The derivative of the hidden state over time is $\partial U[t]/\partial U[t-1]=\beta$ as per \Cref{eq:2}.
 A gradient that backpropagates through $n$ time steps is scaled by $\beta^n$.
-For a leaky neuron, $\beta < 1$, which causes the magnitude of a weight update to exponentially diminish with time between a pair of spikes.
+For a leaky neuron we get $\beta < 1$, which causes the magnitude of a weight update to exponentially diminish with time between a pair of spikes.
 This proportionality is illustrated in \Cref{fig:bptt}(b).
 This result shows how the strength of a synaptic update is exponentially proportional to the spike time difference between a pre- and post-synaptic neuron.
-In other words, weight updates from BPTT in this hybrid approach closely resembles weight updates from spike-timing dependent plasticity (STDP) learning curves (\Cref{app:bpus}) \cite{bi1998synaptic}.
+In other words, weight updates from BPTT closely resemble weight updates from spike-timing dependent plasticity (STDP) learning curves (\Cref{app:bpus}) \cite{bi1998synaptic}.

+Is this link just a coincidence?
+BPTT was derived from function optimization.
+STDP is a model of a biological observation.
+Despite being developed via completely independent means, they converge upon an identical result.
+This could have immediately practical implications, where hardware accelerators that train models can excise a chunk of BPTT and replace it with the significantly cheaper and local STDP rule.
+Adopting such an approach might be thought of as an online variant of BPTT, or as a gradient-modulated form of STDP.